This is the fifth and final article in a series on the five characteristics of Catholic identity and how we can nurture those in our children.

 - Be a model of faith and hope.
 Most importantly, we are models for other Catholics.
 If our parish and religious education classes are full of sourpusses, prophets of doom, “holier-than-thou” types, and rigid task-masters, then our children will believe those are the proper attitudes of a good Catholic.
 However, if we model and promote joy, hope, love, and forgiveness, our children will take on those attitudes in themselves.

 - Go on a retreat and give a retreat.
 When we feel tempted by pessimism, despair, or weariness, then it’s probably time to go on a retreat.
 A retreat can be an excellent attitude-adjuster, an opportunity to refresh ourselves and return our focus to faith and hope in our daily lives.
 Our children have such over-scheduled, noisy lives, I often ask catechists to make the hour they spend in religious education a mini-retreat for their week.
-Intentionally plan a retreat class, perhaps at the end of each unit to reflect on what the class has learned and how they have grown.
+Intentionally plan a retreat class, perhaps at the end of each unit, to reflect on what the class has learned and how they have grown.

 - Practice in small ways.
 Practice does not make perfect—practice makes permanent!
 If we give our students opportunities to practice putting on a Catholic attitude, it will become natural.
 Each week or month, focus on one virtue to learn about and practice.
-Challenge the students to practice this at home and school over the week and report back to the class.
+Challenge the students to practice this at home and school over the week and report back to the group.

 - Sing a joyful song.
 Our treasury of sacred hymns leads us to pray and praise God in any circumstance; at the same time, these hymns teach us the faith.
 They touch us in our hearts, encourage us, and sustain us.
 Sing familiar hymns in your class that relate to the topic you are teaching.
 Play sacred music in the background while children are working.
 Choose a “theme song” for your class to drive home the essence of the curriculum.